 Manage your bills

 You can save money on your bills with small actions such as switching off lights when they are not needed and being sensible with the timings for your heating and hot water.
 If you think you could get a cheaper gas and electricity deal, it may be worth shopping around for a different provider.
 You can compare energy suppliers on the Uswitch website.

 Try to stick to your budget by shopping around for good deals and saving money wherever you can.
 You could try buying second hand books, buying food in bulk with your housemates and cooking some of your meals rather than eating out or getting lots of takeaways.

 Take advantage of the student discounts available to you.
 The NUS Totum card gives you access to offers and discounts at many shops, restaurants and other venues.
 Student discount sites like UNiDAYS, Student Beans and Save the Student also contain lots of deals and discounts.

 Find a job

 If you are in need of some extra cash, why not consider finding a part-time job?
 Our JobShop service has a directory of vacancies for part-time, seasonal and temporary work.

-If you are struggling financially, or would like some further support with budgeting or money management, you can contact the Advice Service using our online form.
+If you are struggling financially, or would like some further support with budgeting or money management, you can contact the Advice Service using our registration form.